Bryan Reynolds Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 16th-ranked team ERA among all MLB pitching staffs (4.23).
+- The Cubs' 4.25 team ERA ranks 17th across all MLB pitching staffs.

-- Cubs pitchers combine to give up 142 home runs (1.1 per game), the eighth-fewest in the league.
+- Cubs pitchers combine to allow 143 home runs (1.1 per game), the ninth-fewest in the league.

-- His most recent appearance came on Monday against the Detroit Tigers, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- His last appearance came on Monday against the Detroit Tigers, when the right-hander tossed 5 1/3 innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.